the-bionic/sezzle-js/widget-options.md

     * Same as `targetXPath`

   `forcedShow` (optional)
   Shows the widget in every country if `true`.
-Else it shows up only in the `United States`.
+Else it shows up only in the `United States and Canada`.
   * Default - `false`
   * Type - `boolean`